Politics

 Foment as much national anxiety and hatred of the

 Republican leader as money and can buy.
 George Soros and other moneyed leftists will fund you.
-Give airtime and

 o